lushkant/lushkant/README.md

 ## I'm a developer focusing in web development, I also do hybrid/native mobile development in my free time.

-🔭 I’m currently working on a mew startup idea.
+🔭 I’m currently looking/working on a new startup idea.

 🌱 I’m also learning or sharpening my Laravel & Kotlin/Android dev skills.